Scheduling using Interactive Optimization Oracles for Constrained Queueing Networks

-where $C_1=C_1(n),C_2=C_2(n)$ are some (`$n$-dependent') constants independent of $W_{\max}$.
-The proof of \eqref{eq:hmcmc} is a direct consequence of Lemma 3 and Lemma 7 in \cite{SS12}, and we omit the details due to space constraints.
-The assumption {\bf A2} also holds obviously again.
-Using these facts and Theorem \ref{thm:mainResult}, the following corollary can be derived. \begin{corollary} The scheduling algorithm described in Section \ref{sec:algorithm_description} using the MCMC oracle system is throughput-optimal if
+where $C_1=C_1(n),C_2=C_2(n)$ are some (``$n$-dependent'') constants independent of $W_{\max}$.
+The proof of \eqref{eq:hmcmc} is a direct consequence of Lemmas 3 and 7 in \cite{SS12}, and we omit the details because of space constraints.
+We can select functions $f$ and $g$ according to the following corollary so that the scheduling algorithm with the MCMC oracle system is throughput optimal. \begin{corollary} The scheduling algorithm described in Section \ref{sec:algorithm_description} using the MCMC oracle system is throughput-optimal if